hhvm/user-documentation/guides/hack/00-overview/02-typing.md

 ## Why Is This Useful?

 If you're writing code, the chances are it is at the very least implicitly typed; when you create a line of code, you have in your mind what type the variables, parameters, etc. are supposed to be.
-What Hack's typing does is to help developers make fewer mistakes and **introduce fewer errors** by:
+What Hack's type annotation mechanism allows is to help developers make fewer mistakes and **introduce fewer errors** by:

 * Catching bugs before runtime.
 * Allowing for IDEs that can autocomplete with type-aware functions, and provide inline error notifications.